Cantonese House Vocabulary: Guide to Household Items, Furniture, and Appliances

 The core vocabulary for traditional rooms and furniture stays consistent, but technology keeps adding layers.
 That's actually pretty helpful for learners since you can start with the essential words and gradually add modern terms as needed.

-If you want to learn vocabulary more effectively through real content, Migaku's browser extension lets you look up Cantonese words instantly while watching shows or reading articles.
+If you want to learn vocabulary more effectively through real content, Migaku's browser extension and app let you look up Cantonese words instantly while watching shows or reading articles.
 Makes immersion learning way more practical, and there's a 10-day free trial if you want to check it out.